rchopra/rchopra.github.io/syllabus.markdown

 fact in the student’s record.

 If you are tempted to copy code from anywhere, please reach out to me first.
-We'll work something out!
-Also remember we provide many ways to [get help](#ways-to-get-help).
+We'll figure something out!
+Also remember all the many ways to [get help] (#ways-to-get-help).

 ### Technology